 - Do you plan on having a baby anytime soon?

 I can say that I have heard these before.
 Have you?
 These comments are inappropriate and disrespectful!
 I remember reading a few posts about this topic and the Women in Astronomy (Is Science in the Eye of the Beholder?) blog post.

 When did society make it okay for people to make rude comments to women in STEM?
 This is unacceptable and has to stop!
 As a Mademoiselle Scientist I should only be judged by the work that I do, not what I look like.
 Since I look young and dress stylishly I often get the comments like: “you look so young”, or “look like you should be in a different career” and sometimes I don’t get taken seriously.
 It’s a shame that things are this way.
 The last time I checked there is nothing wrong with being feminine or taking pride in my appearance.

 Have you ever heard, “you don’t look like a scientist”?
 Or how about, “You are too pretty to be a scientist”?
 I know some of you may have heard these things before.
 It’s time that we take a stand and make a change.
 We have to let our voices be heard.
 How can we change this?

 1. Think about why you decided to pursue a STEM career?: Share this reason with others.
 I decided to become a scientist because I want to lead a research team and mentor the future generations of scientists and STEM leaders.

 2. Build a strong support system: Having mentors and other women in STEM in your circle will help realize that you are not alone.

-3. Mentor the future generations of mademoiselle scientists: If we show girls that women in STEM exists they will see that becoming a women in STEM is something that can do too!
+3. Mentor the future generations of Mademoiselle Scientists: If we show girls that women in STEM exist they will see that becoming a women in STEM is something that can do too!

 4. Showcase both sides: Don’t let anyone put limits on what you can do.
 Show them that you are a scientist and you are a DIY-er.
 Or that you are an engineer and a stylist.
 Women in STEM have many interests.
 Share them with others.